ellajanehosking/Sandprawn-burrowing-honours-project/README.md

 I will quantify the sandprawn respiration rate and burrowing rate.
 I will compare these variables between sites with maximum human activity and sites with minimal activity.
 The second component of the study aims to help us understand whether there is local adaptation to recreational activity.
 This involves a reciprocal translocation experiment whereby individual sandprawns are transferred between the sites and monitored.
 Sandprawns will be harvested with a cylindrical prawn pump and released after observation.

-#### Sites:
-1. Site with maximum visitation
-Sites 2-4 represent the gradient with incremantal changes in levels of visitation.
-5. Site with minimum visitation

 #### Variables:
 1. Change in oxygen levels over time; measured with a respirometer.
 This is a proxy for Sandprawn respiration rate.
 2. Sandprawn burrowing rate.
 This is the time taken for complete burial in the sand (seconds).